-&lt;sup>27 For example, "[t]he SWPPP in Part I.C. shall specifically address the adequacy of containment of leaks and spills in storage areas (from Drums, Additive Tanks, Petroleum Product Tanks, etc.) and truck loading area(s).
+&lt;sup>32 For example, the Permit states that "[t]he SWPPP in Part I.C. shall specifically address the adequacy of containment of leaks and spills in storage areas (from Drums, Additive Tanks, Petroleum Product Tanks, etc.) and truck loading area(s).
 Adequate containment must exist at these locations so as to prevent untreated discharges from reaching any surface water."
 Doc.
-11-1, Permit at 11.
-Similarly, the SWPPP must: "identify potential sources of pollutants, which may reasonably be expected to affect the quality of storm water discharges" at the Terminal and "describe and ensure the implementation of Best Management Practices (BMPs) which are to be used to reduce or eliminate the pollutants in storm water discharges associated with industrial activity."
-Id. at 12.
+45-1 at 12; Doc.
+45-12 at 15.
+Similarly, the Permit provides the SWPPP must: "identify potential sources of pollutants, which may reasonably be expected to affect the quality of storm water discharges" at the Terminal and "describe and ensure the implementation of Best Management Practices (BMPs) which are to be used to reduce or eliminate the pollutants in storm water discharges associated with industrial activity."
+Doc.
+45-1 at 13; Doc.
+45-12 at 17.